High-latitude Vegetation Change

 High-latitude climate is strongly changing.
 How is high-latitude vegetation responding and how will it contribute to this change?
-Our key research regions are i) the ecotone of the Arctic treeline from the treeless tundra in the colder north, towards single-tree stands and open forest towards taiga in the warmer south ii) the transition from summergreen larches to evergreen needle-leafed taiga in Siberia and summergreen needle-leafe refugia in the North American boreal region.
+Our key research regions are the Taiga-Tundra Ecotone (TTE), specifically the Arctic treeline from the treeless tundra in the colder north, towards single-tree stands and open forest towards taiga in the warmer south, elevational treelines in mountainous terrain in the Circumboreal, and the transition from summergreen larches to evergreen needle-leafed taiga in Siberia.

 Our main research questions are